pjfsw/pixla2/README.md

 file structure is:

 ```
 Header word
 Word1
 Word2
 ...
 ```
 ### Header word
 A `.px2` file starts with the header word.
-It consists of a 6 byte null-terminated US-ASCII string with the word `PXLA2` and a two byte file format version number (currently 0)
+It is the word `0x324C5850` in little endian format, or the four characters `PXL2`.

 ### Track data